 About Callista Gingrich

-Callista Gingrich is the President of Gingrich Productions, a multimedia production company based in Washington, DC.
+Callista Gingrich is the President of Gingrich Productions, a multimedia production company based in Arlington, Virginia.

 Callista and her husband, Newt, host and produce historical and public policy documentaries.
 Recent films include The First American, Divine Mercy: The Canonization of John Paul II, A City Upon A Hill, America at Risk, Nine Days That Changed The World, Ronald Reagan: Rendezvous with Destiny, Rediscovering God in America, Rediscovering God in America II: Our Heritage, and We Have the Power.